Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Final-Steps.md

 Now you unplug the Teensy++ 2.0 from the PS3.

-You need to put some files onto a flash drive that has been formatted to FAT32 that you'll then insert into your PS3.
-The files will be in the 'Get Into FSM folder'.
+You need to put some files onto a flash drive, that has been formatted to FAT32, that you'll then insert into your PS3.
+The files will be in the 'Get Into FSM' folder.

 Put those onto a USB flash drive, and put the flash drive in the right most USB port of your PS3.